American Shorthair Cat Characteristics (Quick Facts)

 The American Shorthair is calm and amiable and not a type of cat that will spend hours running around the house.
 This breed is more than able to entertain itself.
 But it also enjoys spending time playing with its owner.

 Being highly intelligent and inquisitive, this breed likes solving puzzles.
-Puzzle toys like Petbemo Box that can keep their brains occupied.
+Puzzle toys can keep their brains occupied.

 When it comes to temperament, being moderate is the best way to describe the American Shorthair.
 They are neither overly cuddly nor distant, neither hyperactive nor comatose.